 The Sony MDR-7506 headphones are a staple in the studio.

-Let’s start with the sound quality and frequency response of the Sony MDR-7506, as we imagine someone looking at these headphones is focused on good sound quality.
+I’ll start with the sound quality and frequency response of the Sony MDR-7506, as I imagine someone looking at these headphones is focused on good sound quality.

 As expected of a studio headphone, it has a fairly flat, balanced sound.

-However, it’s not completely flat.
-Its sub-bass is rolled, and its highs spike around the mid-high treble.
+However, I wouldn’t say it’s not COMPLETELY flat.
+Instead, its sub-bass is rolled, and its highs spike around the mid-high treble.

 It also has a balanced mid and delivers crystal sound conducive for serious listening!

-In terms of physical features, the Sony MDR-7506 is quite light.
+In terms of physical features, I’m happy that the Sony MDR-7506 is quite light!

 It’s made with a metal headband which will help it be flexible for the many times you need to put it on and take it off.

-The ear cups are made of good build quality plastic.
-This makes the cups light and comfortable for long sessions.
+The ear cups are made of good build quality plastic, making them light and comfortable for long sessions.

 The cups are also big enough for an over-ear design.

-The design would ensure good sound isolation and comfort for extended periods because the pads won’t push on your ears themselves.
+The design would ensure good sound isolation and comfort for EXTENDED because the pads won’t push on the ears themselves.

-The pads are covered with a thin, wrinkly leatherette.
-It provides soft cushioning to the area around your ears.
+The pads are covered with a thin, wrinkly leatherette, providing soft cushioning to the area around your ears.